Javascript is required

 Studies on structures subjected to shock, blast, impact, or seismic excitations.
 The journal welcomes integrated computational–experimental work on dynamic testing, structural resilience, and safety evaluation under extreme environments.

-• Nano- and Microscale Modeling and Measurement
+• Nano- and Microscale Modelling and Measurement

 Research focusing on nanomechanics, microscale heat transfer, and interface phenomena.
 Topics include nanoindentation testing, microstructural modeling, atomic-scale simulations, and the development of nano-enabled experimental and computational methodologies.

-• Process Control, Optimization, and Digital Twins
+• Process Control, Optimisation, and Digital Twins

-• Artificial Intelligence and Data-Driven Modeling
+• Artificial Intelligence and Data-Driven Modelling

 Explorations of machine learning, deep learning, and data analytics applied to experimental data interpretation, model calibration, and uncertainty reduction.
 Research may include surrogate modeling, neural network-based simulations, and hybrid AI–physics-driven computational frameworks.